MRS ELMA SCOTT – Aunty Elma “The Godmother of RAF Mountain Rescue”

 Elma will not be happy that I have written this as she does not like the limelight, but she deserves to be honoured for her incredible life of helping others.
 She is what makes this small country a special place to be and live in.
 Elma is a wonderful person, forthright but so caring, she is a special lady and one who is always there for us all.
 The troops had a party in the village Hall to celebrate her 80th birthday I will not make it but will be thinking of Elma surrounded by her family and friends.
 Thanks from all those who cannot make it.
 As soon as I am fit I will be there to see you ,

 Many thanks to the RAF Leeming troops who organised this party a huge well done to Marcus and the troops.
-Elma gave me such a hard time for writing this but she had a great party and over 100 cards!
+Elma WILL GIVE me such a hard time but she is so loved by allfor writing this but she had a great party and over 100 cards!

 David Heavy Whalley.
 BEM.
 MBE.

 This was written a few years ago in 2015 Elma is still going strong.
 The three RAF Teams have been to visit recently in 2017 and that has made her day.
 I visited last week just before her birthday on a long trip from the South.
 As always I took her flowers and baking /cake ingredients they are always welcome.
 Elma loves visitors so if you are near Crainlarich please pop in but if far away send her a card, she loves them.
-She loves the photos of the kids and families and her wall is covered in them so if you have not been in touch for a while get that pen out and send a card its the least we can do?
+She loves the photos of the kids and families and her wall is covered in them so if you have not been in touch for a while get that pen out and send a card its the least we can do, for someone who has done so much for us ?

 Thanks Elma we all love you xxxx Heavy March 2017